 CASE Project Partners

-To accomplish the goals of the CASE project, we have partnered with many other organizations, including:
+To accomplish the goals of the CASE Project, NCCADV has partnered with many other agencies and organizations over the years, including:

 - Center for Child and Family Health

 - NC Council for Women and Youth Involvement

 - North Carolina Coalition Against Sexual Assault

 - North Carolina Department of Public Instruction

 For more information about the CASE Project, please contact Trishana Jones via email or reach her at (919) 956-9124 ext.
 205. The following links may also help you:

 Learn more and get resources to help chidren exposed to domestic violence here.